 Soft powder provides an opportunity to use your snowshoes to their fullest and have some fun adventures and play games.
 You can make frequent stops to make snow angels, have a snowball fight with the kids, or even tromp out a circle with spokes like a wheel for a fun game of pie tag.

 When hiking in some powder or deep snow, remember to keep the following in mind:

-Children won’t be able to walk very far if the snow is knee-deep.
-Either choose a trail that is soft packed and where the kids don’t sink very deep, or bring a sled for when they tire out.
+Children won’t walk very far if the snow is knee-deep.
+So choose a soft-packed trail where the kids don’t sink very deep or bring a sled for when they tire out.

 Beginners to snowshoeing will also tire quickly if hiking through deep snow.
 Muscles can easily fatigue when you sink past the top of your boots with each step.
 Choose your distance with care based on who you will be hiking with on the trail.

 Overall, look at the snowshoe description before purchasing a pair.
-You won’t want a pair of on-trail snowshoes or a pair intended for racing or running if hiking in deep fluffy snow.
+For example, you won’t want a pair of on-trail snowshoes or a pair intended for racing or running if hiking in deep fluffy snow.
 If in doubt, rent a pair of longer snowshoes for those special trips where you’ll need something different from your usual gear.